 Vegan diets restrict all animal products and by-products.
 It eliminates meat, dairy, eggs, and any animal by-products like honey, gelatin, whey, casein, and some forms of Vitamin D3.

 This diet seems to be very effective at helping people drop weight without having to be a slave to calorie counting because it is naturally low in fat and high in fiber, which helps you feel full for longer periods.

 While many weight loss programs simply characterize their structure as “low-carb”, we wanted to choose programs that went in-depth and provided a structure for its participants.
 Those that were missing this aspect were eliminated from consideration.
 Atkins was the exception since it provided an explanation for why it decided to include one low carb foods.

 As commercial weight loss programs also have a somewhat unfair reputation for being part of a “fad”, we also wanted to focus on the reputation of companies associated with our ranked products.
 Longevity in this particular market serves to establish a history of success and trust in the program.
 Programs, such as Jenny Craig and Noom, were chosen for this specific reason.
 Each has been around for a significant amount of time and established a track record of effectiveness.
 New or “fad-like” programs were not considered for our rankings.

 Lastly, we looked at the practicality of each weight loss program.
 We quickly removed programs from consideration that were designed to focus on rapid weight loss rather than a gradual decrease and practical lifestyle management for long-term success.
-This was a primary reason why both the South Beach Diet as well as the Zone Diet were ranked highly.
+This was a primary reason why both the South Beach Diet as well as the Paleo Diet were ranked highly.